Suma Gestión Tributaria: Collaboration

 Since 2006 Suma closely works with the Island Council of Gran Canaria in the implementation of a local tax administration system based on Suma model.
-Also it is working on similar projects with the Majadahonda Town Council (Madrid region), since 2005 and with the Provincial Council of Albacete, since 2012.
+It began working on similar projects with the City Council of Majadahonda (Community of Madrid), in 2005, with the Provincial Council of Albacete in 2012 and with the City Council of Roquetas de Mar (Province of Almería) in 2023.